UBC-MDS/text_processing_util_mds24/README.md

  [1.
 3. 4.
 5.]]
 ```

+For more demonstration of the functions in `text_processing_util_mds24` using a more real-life text sample, please see our [vignette](https://text-processing-util-mds24.readthedocs.io/en/latest/example.html).

 ## Documentation

 The official documentation for this package is hosted on Read the Docs: <https://text-processing-util-mds24.readthedocs.io/en/latest/>.